oracle/oracle-database-operator/docs/sidb/README.md

 - Whenever a mount target is provisioned in OCI, its `Reported Size (GiB)` values are very large.
 This is visible on the mount target page when logged in to the OCI console.
 Some applications will fail to install if the results of a space requirements check show too much available disk space.
 So in the OCI Console, click the little "Pencil" icon besides the **Reported Size** parameter of the Mount Target to specify, in gigabytes (GiB), the maximum capacity reported by file systems exported through this mount target.
 This setting does not limit the actual amount of data you can store.

-- Make sure to open the required ports to access the NFS volume from the K8S cluster: add the required ports to the security list of the subnet where your K8S nodes are connected to; see **[here](https://docs.oracle.com/en-us/iaas/Content/File/Tasks/securitylistsfilestorage.htm)** for the details.
+- You must open the required ports to access the NFS volume from the K8S cluster.
+Add the required ports to the security list of the subnet to which your K8S nodes are connected.
+For more information, see **[Security Lists File Storage](https://docs.oracle.com/en-us/iaas/Content/File/Tasks/securitylistsfilestorage.htm)** for the details.

 ### Configuring a Database
 The `OraOperator` facilitates you to configure the database.
 Various database configuration options are explained in the following subsections: